 We leave the market and walk up the street, passing more babushki squatting on the sidewalk.
-Spread out in front of them are little mats displaying fresh flowers or humble produce from a garden patch.
-These days, groceries cost at least as much as they do in the United States, but the government pension the babushki receive isn't keeping up with inflation.
+Spread out in front of them are little mats displaying fresh flowers and humble produce from a garden patch.
+These days, groceries cost at least as much as they do in the US, but the government pension the babushki receive isn't keeping up with inflation.
 These poor little old ladies are literally starving to death, so they sell what they can on the street — even though it's illegal.
 (When the police come by, the babushki quickly scoop up their wares and act innocent.)
-Alina explains that there just isn't enough money in the federal coffers to give Russia's babushki a comfortable retirement... so they're on their own.
+Alina explains that there just isn't enough money in the federal coffers to give Russia's babushki a comfortable retirement…so they're on their own.
 In a way, faced with the cold reality that they can't provide for their babushki, Russia is simply waiting for this inconvenient generation to die off.

 As we walk, the sun pokes through the thick cloud cover.
 In a few minutes, it goes from wintry to summery.
 Alina pauses to peel off her overcoat, revealing a sweater and another shirt underneath.
 "Here in St. Petersburg, the weather changes quickly," she says.
 "So we must dress like a cabbage — in layers."